-With each search engine update announcements, we learn about how much smarter Google is becoming.
-When you search for a term, you might see pages that have closely related terms or topics.
+With each search engine update announcement, we learn about how much smarter Google is becoming.
+When you search for a term, you might see pages that have closely related terms or core topics.
 Search engines no longer are limited by showing results only because of the keywords in various sections of the metadata and content.

 Search engines are getting smarter and can understand search terms and website content in ways that we are not possible even five years ago.

 What Are Topics Clusters & Pillar Pages?

 Since the way people search has changed, the way that your company creates content also needs to change.
 People are searching using conversational queries, and Google knows how to give them what they want.

 Instead of writing a bunch of unrelated keyword-focused blog posts, topic clusters have you creating every possible angle of content on a topic so that you can have greater search visibility in Google and have the ability to keep people on your website longer through interlinking to closely related posts on a given topic.